My father did not believe in coincidence.

 It sounds a little too much like the relationship I had with my father, but I’ve also stood on the other side of the equation, and I know it’s a lie.

 Hurtful words and actions are hurtful and nothing more.
 If you want to let someone know that you love them take Billy Joel’s advice and tell them about it.

 I relaxed while the coin lady emptied her bucket.
 This could be all the money she had in the world and given her condition, I wanted to be kind, not cruel.

-Listen, boy, it's good information from a man who's made mistakes: losing your temper over minor incidents only makes things worst.
+So, listen, boy, it's good information from a man who's made mistakes: losing your temper over minor incidents only makes things worse.
 Stay calm and enjoy life and you’ll be the real winner.